Hertford, Luton and Dunstable Railway: Opening and operation, Hatfield to Dunstable

 Goods train operation did not need the approval, and it had been planned to open the line to goods trains on 8 March 1858; however last-minute difficulties over a dispute with the L&NWR over the use of Dunstable station, and the discovery of a bridge that was inadequate in strength, led to the goods opening being delayed until 5 April 1858.
 The passenger service started on 3 May 1858.
 There were five trains each way daily except Sundays, and they were worked by the LNWR as the line was only connected to their line.
 (The LNWR retained running powers Dunstable to Luton after the line was connected at the Welwyn end.)

 The LNWR Dunstable station had been built as a terminus, on the west side of Watling Street, and when the line from Luton opened, trains used it by reversing between the station and the junction west of that point.
 A separate station at Dunstable, named Church Street, was opened in June 1858.

 At the Welwyn end of the line, progress was not so good.
-In fact the Company ran out of time, and the time limit imposed on the earlier Act had to be extended, by Act of 21 July 1859.
-A demonstration run for the Directors ran on 12 June 1860, and a shareholders' special train ran on 17 July 1860.
+In fact the company ran out of time, and the time limit imposed on the earlier act had to be extended, by the Hertford, Luton and Dunstable Railway Act 1859 (22 & 23 Vict. c. xxxiii) of 21 July 1859.
+A demonstration run for the directors ran on 12 June 1860, and a shareholders' special train ran on 17 July 1860.
 The section between Luton and Welwyn Junction opened for passenger and goods traffic on 1 September 1860, and was worked by the Great Northern Railway.
 The Welwyn Junction station was closed on the same day, and trains continued to Hatfield station instead.
 A Sunday passenger train service was operated, but from 1 June 1866 it did not run throughout to Dunstable LNWR, but terminated at Dunstable Church Street.
 As there was no run-round facility there, the arriving engine was run round its train by gravitating the coaches while the engine was in a siding.
 The LNWR ceased running a service between Dunstable and Luton between 1866 and 1881.

 The Great Northern Railway ran a commercially competitive service to London from Luton via Hatfield, notwithstanding the longer route and branch line alignment for part of the way.